-Bump is a limerick poem which dispels fear of “things that go ‘bump’ in the night”.
+‘Bump’ is a limerick poem that dispels fear of “things that go ‘bump’ in the night”.
 A limerick is a poem in which lines 1,2 and 5 rhyme and have between seven to ten syllables.
 Lines 3 and 4 also rhyme and have between five and seven syllables.
 This poem fits neatly into this structure.

-Bump can easily be told to a child to dispel fear.
+‘Bump’ can easily be told to a child to dispel fear.
 Within the poem, Milligan suggests that the noises in the night are really just the imagination and the lack of light which plays tricks on the mind.
-You can read the full poem here.

 The phrase ‘things that go bump in the night’ was first used in print in the year 1918, in the Bulletin of the School Oriental and African Studies: “To a people … who … believe in genii, ghosts, goblins, and those terrific things that ‘go bump in the night’, protective charms are eagerly sought for.”
 The fact that the quote is not explained insinuates that the phrase would have been familiar to readers at the time.
 This means that the common usage of the phrase could extend back further than we know.

-By setting Bump at ‘night’, Milligan draws into the idea of fear and worries.
+By setting ‘Bump’ at ‘night’, Milligan draws into the idea of fear and worries.
 The fact that the ‘bump’ has happened at ‘night’ is the central fear.
-Of course if it were day, then the strange noise wouldn’t be a source for alarm.
-This focus on night and not knowing relates to a fear of darkness, with people feeling safer in the light daytime.
+Of course, if it were day, then the strange noise wouldn’t be a source for alarm.
+This focus on the night and not knowing relates to a fear of darkness, with people feeling safer in the light daytime.